Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Methodology

 In the \text{Global Temporal Channel (GTC)}, a global average pooling over the original sequence is computed:

-The local and global vectors are concatenated and passed through a learned gate to adaptively combine them:
+The local and global representations are then combined through a gating mechanism to produce the fused modality representation $Z^m$:

-where $\sigma$ is the sigmoid function, $W$ is the weight matrix, $b$ is the bias term, $\oplus$ denotes vector concatenation, and $\odot$ indicates element-wise multiplication.
-This design is crucial for detecting sparsity and implicit hate speech, ultimately compressing $X^m$ for each modality into a compact and information-rich representation $Z^m$.
+{where $\sigma$ denotes the sigmoid activation function, $v_{\text{local}}, v_{\text{global}} \in {R}^{D}$, $W \in {R}^{D \times 2D}$ and $b \in {R}^{D}$ are learnable parameters of the gating function, $\oplus$ denotes vector concatenation, $g \in {R}^{D}$ is a gating vector applied element-wise, and $\odot$ denotes element-wise multiplication.
+This design is crucial for detecting sparsity and implicit hate speech, ultimately compressing $X^m$ for each modality into a compact and information-rich representation $Z^m$, where $Z^m$ denotes the final fused representation for each modality $m$.}